GRamasike/Mini-Project-One-Property24-Data-Engineering/README.md

-# 📌 PROPERTY24 SQL Mini Project – Task Overview Data Engineering
+# 📌 Property 24 SQL Mini Project – Task Overview Data Engineering

 # 📓 Project Background
 You have been provided with a large property dataset representing residential properties across all nine provinces of South Africa. <br>